Spark and Echo Arts Leaders

 Kent Shaw (Literature) is the author of Calenture (University of Tampa Press, 2008).
 His work has since appeared in The Believer, Ploughshares, Boston Review, PEN/American and elsewhere.
 He is an Assistant Professor at West Virginia State University.

-Past Curators: Chris Cragin-Day (Theatre), Elizabeth Dishman (Dance), Laura Eve Engel (Literature), Rachel Carvoso (Visual Arts)
+Past Curators: Rachel Carvoso (Visual Arts), Chris Cragin-Day (Theatre), Elizabeth Dishman (Dance), Laura Eve Engel (Literature), Evelyn C. Lewis (Visual Arts)

 Board Members: Mark Sprinkle, Michael Markham, Faith McCormick, Nate Risdon, Lauren Davis Waisanen, Kimberly Reeve, Emily Clare Zempel, Jonathon Roberts.